hindu-comm/mail_stream_advaita-l/2016/10/Ramana_Maharshi_-_Ad/56__shrImallalitAlAlitaH.md

 > not.
 Beliefs are not logical since they are beliefs.
 >

-​If this was so meaningless, you wouldn't have posted it here.
+If this was so meaningless, you wouldn't have posted it here.
 It has some purpose.
->From our end, it will help you learn about pramANa(shruti) and logic.​
+>From our end, it will help you learn about pramANa(shruti) and logic.
 >From other's end, ramaNa's devotees may get force to follow more and more.

 Shraddhaa you are referring is very important - but that is defined as -